AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 1. Modify the partition table.

-    1. Run the following command to view the partition information and record the start and end sectors of the existing partition:
+    1. Run the following command to view the partition information, and record the start and end sectors of the existing partition:

         ```
         fdisk -lu /dev/vdb
         ```

-        In this example, the start sector number of the /dev/vdb1 partition is 2048 and the end sector number is 41943039.
+        In this example, the start sector number of the /dev/vdb1 partition is 2048, and the end sector number is 41943039.

         ```
-        [root@ecshost ~]# fdisk -lu /dev/vdb
-        Disk /dev/vdb: 42.9 GB, 42949672960 bytes, 83886080 sectors
+        [root@ecshost ~]# fdisk -lu /dev/vdbDisk /dev/vdb: 42.9 GB, 42949672960 bytes, 83886080 sectors
         Units = sectors of 1 * 512 = 512 bytes
         Sector size (logical/physical): 512 bytes / 512 bytes
         I/O size (minimum/optimal): 512 bytes / 512 bytes